L00tkek/ECS-189L-Term-Project/ProjectDocument.md

 and credit for all of the assets used.

 ## Lucy's Contributions
+Sage and I both discussed the metaphors and themes of the game and how to design the mechanics in a way that complements those themes and metaphors.
 I copied over the position lock camera controller from exercise 2.
 I copied over the player sprite from a previous project and wrote the logic to animate it.
 I wrote the task manager to randomly spawn tasks and to spawn tasks